distruss/pictrs/README.md

         "msg": "ok"
     }
     ```
+- `POST /import` for uploading an image while preserving the filename.
+This should not be exposed to
+    the public internet, as it can cause naming conflicts with saved files.
+The upload format and
+    response format are the same as the `POST /image` endpoint.
 - `GET /image/download?url=...` Download an image from a remote server, returning the same JSON
     payload as the `POST` endpoint
 - `GET /image/{file}` for getting a full-resolution image. `file` here is the `file` key from the